IPGP/rinexmod/README.md

 	./rinexmod.py  RINEXLIST OUTPUTFOLDER (-t "-O.mo 'Abri_du_Gallion' -O.mn 'AGAL' -O.o OVSG") (-n AGAL)  (-s) (-r /ROOTFOLDER/) (-vv)
 	./rinexmod.py  RINEXLIST OUTPUTFOLDER (-l ./sitelogsfolder/stationsitelog.log) (-n AGAL) (-s) (-r /ROOTFOLDER/) (-vv)

-In addition to the main script, rinexmod.py, crzmeta.py is provided.
-It permits to extract a crz file's metadata with crz2rnx and teqc.
+# get_m3g_sitelogs.py

+This script will get last version of sitelogs from M3G repository and write them in an observatory dependent subfolder set in 'observatories'.

+USE :

+* OUTPUTFOLDER : Folder where to write the downloaded sitelogs.

-USAGE :
+OPTION :

-	./crzmeta.py RINEXFILE
+* -d : delete : Delete old sitelogs in storage folder.
+This permits to have only the last version, as version changing sitelogs changes of name.

+EXAMPLE:

+ ./get_m3g_sitelogs.py OUTPUTFOLDER (-d)

-# Batch_rinexmod
+# batch_rinexmod.py

 This script will read a folder and extract rinex files, or read directly a file containing a list of files.
 For each of those files, it will lauch rinexmod function, that will fill the file's header with informations gathered from the corresponding sitelog, read in the 'sitelogsfolder' folder.
 Sitelogs can be updated during the process using --update option.
 The corrected files will be written to 'outputfolder' folder, and subfolders will be reconstructed.
 The part of the path that is common to all files must be indictaed in 'reconstruct' and this part of the path will be replaced with output folder.
 All those 3 variables ('sitelogsfolder', 'outputfolder' and 'reconstruct') are stored in the batch_rinexmod.cfg ini file.

+USE:

+* RINEXFOLDER : folder where rinexfiles will be scanned.
+* RINEXLIST : list of rinex files.

+OPTION :

+* -u : update : Update sitelogs in corresponding folder using get_m3g_sitelogs.py script.

+EXAMPLES:

+./batch_rinexmod.py  RINEXLIST (-u)
+./batch_rinexmod.py  RINEXFOLDER (-u)

+# crzmeta.py

+The script will permit to extract a crz file's metadata with crz2rnx and teqc.

+USE :

+	./crzmeta.py RINEXFILE

 # Requirements